Approximately EFX Allocations for Indivisible Chores: Introduction

 It has been shown that EF1 allocations are guaranteed to exist and can be found in polynomial time for goods~\cite{conf/sigecom/LiptonMMS04}, chores and even mixture of the two~\cite{conf/approx/BhaskarSV21}.
 However, EF1 could sometimes lead to extreme unfairness, even if a much fairer allocation exists.
 EFX, on the other hand, puts a much stronger constraint on the allocation and is arguably the most compelling fairness notion.
-There are fruitful results regarding the existence and computation of (approximations of) EFX allocations since the notion was first proposed by Caragiannis et al.~\cite{journals/teco/CaragiannisKMPS19}.
-For the allocation of goods, it has been shown that EFX allocations exist for two agents with general valuations and any number of agents with identical ordering (IDO) valuations~\cite{journals/siamdm/PlautR20}, and recently for three agents~\cite{conf/sigecom/ChaudhuryGM20}.
-It remains a fascinating open problem whether EFX allocations always exist in general.
+There are fruitful results regarding the existence and computation of (approximations of) EFX allocations since the notion was first proposed by Caragiannis et al.~\cite{journals/teco/CaragiannisKMPS19}. { For the allocation of goods, it has been shown that EFX allocations exist for two agents with general valuations and any number of agents with identical ordering (IDO) valuations~\cite{journals/siamdm/PlautR20}, and three agents with additive valuations~\cite{conf/sigecom/ChaudhuryGM20}.
+Very recently, Akrami et al.~\cite{conf/sigecom/AkramiACGMM23} generalized the latter result to three agents with nearly general valuations.} It remains a fascinating open problem whether EFX allocations always exist in general.
 For general number of agents with additive valuations, there are efficient algorithms for the computation of $0.5$-approximate\footnote{Regarding approximations of EFX allocations, the approximate ratios are at most $1$ for goods, and at least $1$ for chores.} EFX allocations~\cite{journals/siamdm/PlautR20,conf/atal/Chan0LW19} and $0.618$-approximate EFX allocations~\cite{journals/tcs/AmanatidisMN20}.

 In contrast to the allocation of goods, very little regarding EFX allocations for chores is known to this day.
-It can be easily shown that the divide-and-choose algorithm computes an EFX allocation when there are two agents with general valuations.
-Very recently, it is shown that EFX allocations always exist for IDO instances~\cite{conf/www/LiLW22} and instances with levelled preferences~\cite{journals/corr/abs-2109-08671}.
-However, even for three agents with general additive valuations, it is unknown whether constant approximations of EFX allocations exist, let alone the existence of EFX allocations.
+It can be easily shown that the divide-and-choose algorithm computes an EFX allocation { for} two agents with general valuations. { Recently, it has been shown that EFX allocations always exist for some special cases, e.g., IDO instances~\cite{conf/www/LiLW22}, binary instances~\cite{journals/corr/abs-2308-12177}, instances with two types of chores~\cite{conf/atal/0001LRS23}, and instances with leveled preferences~\cite{journals/corr/abs-2109-08671}.} However, even for three agents with general additive valuations, it is unknown whether constant approximations of EFX allocations exist, let alone the existence of EFX allocations.